 The Victoria Football Club was instituted in February 1888 playing on ground provided by Sir Walter Hamilton-Dalrymple on Abbey Park (Redcroft).
 Football was extensively played in this district in the seventeenth century and was mentioned in the Session Records of Tynninghame Parish.
 In May 1619 there was a game of football played on the Sabbath afternoon at Scoughall links between that parish and Whitekirk against the North Berwick parishes.

 The outdoor salt water swimming pool, originally paid for by members of the North Berwick Swimming Club opened in September 1900 and the peripheral buildings were completed in 1929.
-Prior to this, the Swimming Club held their annual aquatic gala in the harbour from 1895.
+A bathing pond was first mentioned in 1888 by M.P.
+Galloway who erected the pier on Platcock Rocks.
+He wrote to the Town Council suggesting a salt water bath should be constructed at the east end of the harbour.
+The Swimming Club held their annual aquatic gala in the harbour from 1895.
 The funds to construct the outdoor swimming pool were raised by public subscription including contributions from Prince Edward Saxe-Weimar and the MP's Robert Haldane and Arthur Balfour.
-The Bowling Club founded in 1865 played on the bowling green situated on land presently occupied by the Abbey Church Hall.
-In 1880 they moved to a new green in Kirk Ports before settling in Clifford Road (1903).
+Spectators at the swimming pool had to pay for the first time in 1964.

 Throughout the early years of the twentieth century the sound of music and laughter could be heard from the open-air ' Pierrots' variety show on the esplanade while crowds of over three thousand watched the aquatic gala's at the swimming pool.
 The controversial subject of mixed bathing was passed by the Town Council in 1905.
 The harbourmaster James Marr, a well known and popular personality had a string of rowing boats for hire in the West Bay.
 In 1931, at the age of ninety-five 'Daddy' Marr as he was known, was the oldest harbourmaster in the British Isles.
 The town centre at the time of Queen Victoria's death in 1901 could easily be recognised today, but lets go back to the beginning of the story of this remarkable Royal Burgh.